alvianpratama00/portfolio/projects.md

 ### StockX Data Visualization
 Analyzed transaction data and designed visualizations (clustering, forecasting) for future sales by using Tableau.
 [Repository Link](https://github.com/alvianpratama00/TableauDataVisualization_StockXDataContest2019) <br />

+<br /> <br />

+## Website
+### .in Online Shop
+Created a simple online clothing store using HTML, CSS, and JavaScript as the front-end, PHP as the server-side, and MySQL as the database.
+Provided features such as catalogue and cart for customer.
+[Repository Link](https://github.com/alvianpratama00/.inOnlineShop_WebProjectUsingPHP) <br />